mirsahib/DPDC-Bill-Manager/README.md

 - Titas has a customer portal but i need a customer code to register to there portal which will be provided upon making a call to there helpline 16496,at the moment of writting this document nobody is picking up my call.Way to go digital Bangladesh
 - WASA has a customer portal
 - NBR need more research

+## Special Thanks

+This app is based on [Esau Silva's](https://esausilva.com/) [example-create-react-app-express](https://github.com/esausilva/example-create-react-app-express)

+## Tutorial

+Visit [Esau Silva's](https://esausilva.com/2017/11/14/how-to-use-create-react-app-with-a-node-express-backend-api/) blog to get step-by-step guide of how to make a node-express-react app in same directory